christopear/dnd-campaign/README.md

 This has been adapted to provide probability of death at each year - allowing future modifiers to be applied to increase death probabilities at any given time without a preset death age.

+### Communities

+Communities are in very early stages, however the basic structure has been developed.
+It is envisaged that groups of people will reside in a community, allowing people to migrate between communities.

 ## Future steps